 For a couple of years, I also served on the Physical Disability Council of Queensland, and was a representative on the Physical Disability Council of Australia.
-These were peak bodies responsible for advancing issues relevant to people with physical disabilities.
+These two peak bodies responsible for advancing policy issues for people with physical disabilities.

 Other friends and activists for people with disabilities

 Through my friendship with local woman and disability advocate Lyn Coyle, I became involved with the Cairns based advocacy organisation Outright Independence.
 As a member of Outright and Queensland Advocacy Incorporated, I developed an understanding of the needs of people with intellectual disabilities.
 Proper advocacy was so important to enable these people to chart their own destiny.

 When a lack of funding caused Outright to close, many of us got together to ensure people with disabilities had an advocacy organisation here in Cairns.
 This was the genesis of the body known as ‘Rights in Action’ (RIA).